 With the industrial demand for solar panels increasing consistently, so too will the value of silver as an important application in this, and other, green technologies.

-Added to this, silver remains widely popular throughout the jewellery industry, a factor which will function in conjunction with the demand for its technological applications to drive the silver price upwards.
+Added to this, it remains widely popular throughout the jewellery industry, a factor which will function in conjunction with the demand for its technological applications to drive the price upwards.

 Silver as an investment over the next few years